MattArnold/capricon2021/dealers-room.md

 ---
 {% include jump_to.html content=site.data.dealers %}

-# Online Dealers at NASFiC
+# Online Dealers at Capricon

 - possibly "Welcome to the Capricon Virtual Dealer Room!" or something of that nature